 The Sunshine Coast in South Africa has an advantage over any other of the world's "Sunshine Coasts".
 Only here can you spend a morning on a gorgeous beach sipping cocktails... and follow that with an afternoon out on safari, surrounded by Africa's big five (lion, elephant, buffalo, rhino and leopard).

 I love this little town.
 It's like stepping out of the rush of today's world into the 1950s.
 People still love to talk and share stories.
-Here social means people getting together without a phone of tablet in site and time seems to roll along like treacle.
+Here social means people getting together without a phone or tablet in sight and time seems to roll along like treacle.

 Mornings involve long and enormous breakfasts, languid beach time and then lunch, more beach and dinner.
 Not one single part of the day is ever rushed, rather each magical moment is savoured.
 Here's all you need to know about Kenton on Sea.